What are the best places for snorkeling in Palawan?

 Many websites and magazines rave about this destination and list it as a must-visit.
 And I would agree.
 Palawan is one of my favorite places in the Philippines.

-The beaches of El Nido and the islands around it are simply beautiful (check out this El Nido travel guide) and Coron is equally alluring.
+The beaches of El Nido and the islands around it are simply beautiful and Coron is equally alluring.

 If you love the beach and the sun, Palawan is perfect.
 If you love diving, Coron offers some of the best dive spots in the country.